-The Chief Investigator has certified that the use of credit cards was in accordance with Premier's Memorandum and Treasurer's Directions.
+The Chief Investigator has certified that the use of credit cards is in accordance with the NSW Treasury Direction 205.01.

 Within OTSI, credit cards are used primarily for:

 - expenses incurred in connection with travel on official business; - the purchase of minor stores and services; and - meeting the cost of official out-of-pocket expenses when investigators are deployed in the field.